 EABA‘s combat system provides plenty of crunch, with rules for cover, opportunity and covering fire, weapon arcs, advanced aiming, special ammo types, explosions (fragmentation and blast), lethal and nonlethal damage, crippling and bleeding, technology level, and much more.
 The Stuff! equipment supplement adds extensive rules for weapons, vehicles, gadgets, and creatures.
 If you think it’s important in combat, rest assured: It’s here.

-Pay just US$5.95 to get all four titles in our Starter Collection (retail value $57), including the complete EABA v2.01 core rulebook, the steampunk-Martian-dinosaur extravaganza Verne (and the beautiful Verne Maps set); and the post-scarcity nanotech setting grep.
+There were four titles in this offer’s Starter Collection (retail value $57), including the complete EABA v2.01 core rulebook, the steampunk-Martian-dinosaur extravaganza Verne (and the beautiful Verne Maps set); and the post-scarcity nanotech setting grep.

-And if you pay more than the threshold (average) price, which is set at $16.95 to start, you’ll level up and also get our entire Bonus Collection with five more supplements and campaign sourcebooks worth an additional $78:
+Those who paid more than the threshold (average) price also got our entire Bonus Collection with five more supplements and campaign sourcebooks worth an additional $78:

 - Stuff!: A comprehensive equipment construction set that lets you build anything from a penknife to an orbital bombardment platform.